Bina D'Costa: Career

-In March 2023 the Human Rights Council added new members to its Working Group of Experts on People of African Descent and D'Costa was one of them joining Miriam Ekiudoko of Hungary, American Dominique Day and Catherine S. Namakula of Uganda.
+In March 2023 the Human Rights Council added D'Costa to its Working Group of Experts on People of African Descent, joining Miriam Ekiudoko of Hungary, American Dominique Day, and Catherine S. Namakula of Uganda.
+On 6 November 2025, as chair of the United Nations Working Group of Experts on People of African Descent, D'Costa addressed the Third Committee of the United Nations General Assembly in New York.